 - 2..0 — Timer runs if 110 (6), stops otherwise

 To reprogram the timer speed all that is needed is a new counter value.
-My best guess on the base frequency at the moment is 1.3655 MHz – probably off– which you divide by the desired divisor and frequency to get the counter value.
+My best guess on the base frequency at the moment is 1.366 MHz, which you divide by the desired divisor and frequency to get the counter value.
 According to the Service Manual the frequency is 1.34 MHz for an NTSC machine, but as the timings seem to be quite cursory in it anyway, I wouldn’t trust that number much.
 Note that 1 is the smallest possible value, since 0 is considered to be 256.
 For 16-bit counters poke the hi byte and then the lo byte to their respective addresses.
 See the memory map below for the memory locations of each timer.
 For square waves you need to divide by 2*frequency, since a full wave requires two changes.
 Here’s a list of the closest 16-bit counter values for notes using divisor 8: jr200notes.txt (might be revised later).

 Since there were apparently no existing tools for creating music I spent one weekend writing a little music converter and a player routine that let you convert XM tunes to Panasonic beeps.
 The composer needs to be aware of the harsh limitations imposed both by the simple routine and the less-than-stellar sound chip, but at least this is a bit easier than typing hex into assembler data statements.
 Without further ado, go ahead and download Musagi.